First County Bank Foundation Inc

 - Online application through grantrequest.com portal

-- Focus on program-specific requests over general operating support
+- Focus on programme-specific requests over general operating support

 - Special consideration for agencies serving low-to-moderate income populations